 Nietzke says that in the seven months that he had possession of the box, he and his roommates fell victim to many injuries like broken fingers, bronchitis, swollen red eyes, and insomnia.
 Also, their house became plagued with decaying dead mice and their electronics would die daily.
 The worst came over Nietzke when the healthy 20-year-old started losing his hair.

-LTK (Love to Know) has an interview with Jason Haxton in which they ask him about what it’s like owning the box and he gives some surprising answers to say the least.
-One of which is when he states that when he dies he “would like the Dibbuk Box to buried with me and for it to be finally gone from this world.”
-But probably the most interesting thing in the interview is Haxton’s own theory of the box which he says that it “is somewhat neutral – neither evil nor good.
+LTK (Love to Know) has an interview with Haxton, asking him what it’s like owning the box—his answers were surprising, stating that when he dies he “would like the Dibbuk Box to buried with me and for it to be finally gone from this world.”
+But probably the most interesting thing in the interview is Haxton’s own theory about the box, saying that it “is somewhat neutral – neither evil nor good.
 I believe it was designed and equipped to move a person toward their innermost desire or wish.
 Of course, sometimes what a person wants is not always a good thing for them or others.

 The Dibbuk Box moves toward understanding and exposing the truth at the smallest level.
 Its original acting out against its early owners and others was a way of continuing to move toward the ultimate goal of its creator.
 Those not willing to move it forward received stronger assaults from it until they let loose of the box so it could find someone who would fulfill its destiny and accomplish the goal or task it was given.
 Now the journey and its work is finished.
 As long as the Dibbuk Box remains contained with no one requesting anything more from it, it will stay in a neutral state.”